|Best smart||Genie StealthDrive Connect Model 7155-TKV||SEE IT||

 The best garage door openers glide freely and operate quietly, so you don’t even know they’re there.
 From wall-mounted to smart garage door openers, the options keep growing.
 Today, it’s a matter of narrowing it down to a model that fits within your budget and includes features that make your life easier.
 Ultra-quiet or extra powerful, belt-drive, or chain-drive—they’re all out there and ready to do the heavy lifting.
 Check out the best garage door openers that made our list, and get key tips for picking the right model for your home.

-- Best smart garage door opener: Genie StealthDrive Connect Model 7155-TKV
+- Best smart: Genie StealthDrive Connect Model 7155-TKV

-- Best quiet garage door opener: Chamberlain B550 Smart Garage Door Opener
+- Best quiet: Chamberlain B550 Smart Garage Door Opener

 - Best wall-mount: LiftMaster 8500 Elite Series